-Valuation date June 30, 2021 and 2020

-Measurement date June 30, 2022 and 2021

-Actuarial cost method Entry Age Normal in accordance with the requirements

-of GASB Statement No. 68

-Actuarial assumptions:

-Discount rate 6.90% and 7.15%

-Inflation 2.30% and 2.50%

-Salary increases Varies by Entry Age and Service

-Mortality Rate Table Derived using CalPERS' Membership Data for all Funds

-Post Retirement Benefit Contract COLA up to 2.30% until Purchasing Power

-Protection Allowance Floor on purchasing power applies
+Valuation date Measurement date Actuarial cost method June 30, 2021 and 2020 June 30, 2022 and 2021 Entry Age Normal in accordance with the requirements of GASB Statement No. 68 of GASB Statement No. 08 Actuarial assumptions: Discount rate 6.90% and 7.15% Inflation 2.30% and 2.50% Salary increases Varies by Entry Age and Service Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on purchasing power applies

-The mortality table was developed based on CalPERS specific data.
+^{} The mortality table was developed based on CalPERS specific data.
 The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
 For more details, please refer to the 2021 experience study that can be found on the CalPERS website.